A Pre-trained Sequential Recommendation Framework: Popularity Dynamics for Zero-shot Transfer: CONCLUSION

-\textbf{Present Work}: Our crucial insight is to learn the universal item representations based on the item popularity dynamics and use these representations for cross-domain, zero-shot prediction.
-We know that the marginal distribution of user and item activities is universal across datasets, supported by prior work in network science~\cite{Barabasi1999,Barabasi2005} and by experiments in recommender systems~\cite{Salganik2006}.
-In addition, recent work in recommender systems suggests that the popularity dynamics of items are also crucial for predicting users' behaviors~\cite{ji2020re}.
-Therefore, in this paper, we explicitly model the popularity dynamics of items and propose a novel pre-trained sequential recommendation framework: \textsc{PrepRec}.
-We learn to represent items based on their popularity dynamics, instead of their explicit item IDs.
-We encode the time interval between two consecutive interactions via relative-time encoding and the position of each interaction in the sequence by positional encoding.
-In contrast, prior work in sequential recommendation uses logical indices.
+\textbf{Present Work:} In this paper, we develop universal, transferable item representations for the zero-shot, cross-domain setting based on the popularity dynamics of items.
+We explicitly model the popularity dynamics of items and propose a novel pre-trained sequential recommendation framework: \textsc{PrepRec}.
+We learn universal item representations based on their popularity dynamics instead of their explicit item IDs or auxiliary information.
+We encode the relative time interval between two consecutive interactions via relative-time encoding and the position of each interaction in the sequence by positional encoding.
 Using physical time ensures that the predictions are not anti-causal, \ie using the future interactions to predict the present.
-We learn the representations within a transformer architecture coupled with optimizations.
-The learned item popularity representations, time-interval and positional encoding are all universal, making it possible to build a pre-trained sequential recommender system capable of cross-domain and cross-application transfer without any auxiliary information.
-Our key contributions are as follows: \begin{description} \item[Universal item representations:] We are the first to learn universal item representations for sequential recommendation.
+We propose a popularity dynamics-aware transformer architecture for learning universal sequence representations.
+We show that it is possible to build a pre-trained sequential recommender system capable of cross-domain and cross-application transfer without any auxiliary information.
+Our\textbf{ key contributions} are as follows: \begin{description}[labelsep=3pt, topsep=0pt] \item[Universal item and sequence representations:] We are the first to learn universal item and sequence representations for sequential recommendation \textit{without any auxiliary information} by exploiting item popularity dynamics.
 In contrast, prior research learns item representations for each item ID or through item auxiliary information.
-We learn universal item representations by exploiting item popularity dynamics.
-We learn two temporal representations using a transformer architecture with optimizations at any time $t$ for each item's popularity: at a coarse and fine-grained level.
-We represent items' popularity dynamics (\ie representing popularity changes) by concatenating representations over a fixed time interval.
-Item dynamics are inferrable from the user-item interaction data, and thus, the learned item representations are \textit{transferable} across domains and applications.
-These item representations make possible pre-trained sequential recommender systems capable of cross-domain and cross-application transfer without any auxiliary information.
+We learn universal item representations by modeling item popularity dynamics of two temporal resolutions: coarse and fine-grained.
+We learn universal sequence representations using a carefully designed popularity dynamics-aware transformer architecture.
+These universal item and sequence representations make possible pre-trained sequential recommender systems capable of cross-domain and cross-application transfer without any auxiliary information.